 A large collection of counties, some 628, that runs across the northern half of the country, starting up in Maine through the Great Lakes and across to Montana and Washington state.

-Wealth in Rural Middle America sits just below the national average, with a median household income of $61,300.
+Wealth in Rural Middle America sits below the national average, with a median household income of $61,300.
 Educational attainment is at the lower end of the spectrum.
 In these counties, just 22% have college degrees, 12 points lower than the national average.
-Access to healthy food in these communities is favorable, with a Food Environment Index of 8.1, above the national average of 7.8.
-Although this food is available, these communities still experience a high rate of adult obesity, 36% compared to 32% nationally.
-This could be due to lack of access to exercise opportunities, which only 57% of adults in these communities have.
-Despite these issues, healthcare seems accessible here, with only 8% of the population uninsured, 3 points lower than the national rate.
-These communities are also fairly safe, with a violent crime rate less than half the national average.
+Access to healthy food in these communities is favorable, with a Food Environment Index of 8.1, above the national average of 7.
+Although this food is available, these communities still experience a high rate of adult obesity, 37% compared to 32% nationally.
+Despite this, healthcare seems accessible here, with only 8% of the population uninsured, 2 points lower than the national rate.
+Broadband access stands at 83%, which is 4 points below the national average.
 Voter turnout mirrors the national average of 68%.